A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Introduction Related Works

 To resolve the above issues, we propose a set of generalized components, which sufficiently induce the bi-directional collaborative relations between the sample selection and triggers, to significantly improve both stealthiness and ASR while ensuring generalization for various attacks.
 Components are demonstrated as below, and more details about related works can be seen at \textbf{Appendix A}.

-\textbf{Component A} ascertains two critical selection factors, and searches for an appropriate combination based on the trigger scale to select more reasonable ``hard'' samples for improving the ASR of PCBAs. (a) Firstly, through exploration experiments, we observe the significance of category information on ASR improvement.
-Details can be seen at \textbf{Section 2.1}.
+\textbf{Component A} ascertains two critical selection factors, and searches for an appropriate combination based on the trigger scale to select more reasonable ``hard'' samples for improving the ASR of PCBAs. (a) Firstly, we observe the significance of category information on ASR improvement through exploration experiments at \textbf{Section 2.1}.
 Thus, a novel selection factor, Category Diversity, is introduced into sample selection. (b) Secondly, experiments demonstrate that the trigger scales can guide the appropriate combination between Forgetting Event and Category Diversity for selecting more reasonable ``hard'' samples.
 Details can be seen at \textbf{Section 3.2}.

 \textbf{Component B} selects samples with similarities to relevant trigger implanted samples via similarity calculation based on appropriate metrics (e.g., Gradient Magnitude Similarity Deviation (\cite{xue2013gradient})), thereby promoting stealthiness by exploiting the distinct visibility between the human vision system and computer system.
 Specifically, the trigger feature can be invisible to the human vision system when placed with a similar feature in benign images while maintaining the visibility in views of the computer system, as depicted in \textbf{Section 2.2}.
-To our knowledge, our method is the pioneering work to enhance the stealthiness of triggers via sample selection and explore the effect of triggers on sample selection via trigger-based characteristics (e.g., texture properties).

 \textbf{Component C} is a general optimization on trigger design for higher ASR. (a) Through exploration research at \textbf{Appendix E}, we notice the potential of the distinct sensitivity of the human visual system to RGB colors in trigger design.
 Specifically, poisoning at the blue channel exhibits better stealthiness than poisoning at other colors.
 Therefore, we reassign trigger poisoning intensity in RGB for a better balance of ASR and stealthiness. (b) Component B prevents the adversary from implanting triggers into blue-dominated samples, thereby further ensuring the stealthiness of enhanced triggers.